-- Describe the nature and scope of economics - Identify the basic problems of the economy - Determine the methodology of economics - Know about the role of assumptions in economic analysis. - Interpret the economic models - Describe the consumer's behaviour towards a particular commodity - Identify factors determining demand for a commodity - Interpret the shifts in demand curve and movement among demand curve
+- Describe the nature and scope of economics

+- Identify the basic problems of the economy

+- Determine the methodology of economics

+- Know about the role of assumptions in economic analysis.

+- Interpret the economic models

 Economics is the study of how society manages its resources which are limited in nature.
 It also studies the economic activities of man.
-Everyone has to choose about the use of scare resources, so that they may get maximum satisfaction from them.
+Everyone has to make a choice with regard to the use of scare resources, so that they may get maximum satisfaction from them.
 Economists study how individuals, firms and other organisations make decisions about what commodities and quantities are produced, how these commodities are produced and who gets how much of the goods produced for consumption with the given limited resources.